LYKN: 2024: Subsequent releases, first solo concert, and ThamePo series

-2025–present: First tour, first studio album Dusk & Dawn, and second solo concert
+2025: First tour, first studio album Dusk & Dawn, and second solo concert

-On January 6, they opened their own Youtube channel and started to shift their contents from RISER MUSIC channel to their own channel.
-On February 23, they began the LYKN Unleashed Asia Tour at Bekasi Convention Center in Jakarta, followed by four more dates in Tokyo, Singapore, Phnom Penh and Taipei.
-In the meantime, the group received their second significant award for Best Boy Group of The Year at The Guitar Mag Awards 2025 on March 11.
+The group opened their own YouTube channel on January 6, subsequently migrating their content away from the Riser Music channel.
+The following month, they launched the LYKN Unleashed Asia Tour, performing at the Bekasi Convention Center in Jakarta on February 23, followed by four stops in Tokyo, Singapore, Phnom Penh, and Taipei.
+Amidst their tour schedule, LYKN was named the Best Boy Group of The Year at The Guitar Mag Awards 2025 on March 11.

-On April 21, RISER MUSIC announced LYKN's upcoming releases such as new single in May and more songs throughout this year, their first album in June, and their first official photobook in August, also their album fansign event in September and their second concert on October 18, 2025 at Impact Arena.

-On May 5, LYKN revealed the name of their first studio album Dusk & Dawn.
-The album consists of twelve tracks, including four new tracks that will be released subsequently.
-The group later announced 6 additional stops for the tour: Macau, Ho Chi Minh City, Bengaluru, Delhi, Los Angeles, and Manila.
-This marked a change of name for the tour to LYKN Unleashed Tour.
-The next day, they announced the release plan of their seventh track from their first album Dusk & Dawn titled "First Sight".
-On May 14, the single officially released along with its music video starring Rachanun Mahawan.

-On June 20, LYKN announced two additional stops for the tour: Mexico City and New York City, marking a change in the tour's name to LYKN Unleashed World Tour.
-Few days later, LYKN revealed the track "Drip" as the eighth track of their first album.
-Produced by UrboyTJ, it was officially released with a music video on July 4, starring Jittanan Sirisamlid.
+On April 21, Riser Music outlined the group's upcoming schedule for the year.
+This included a new single in May followed by consecutive song releases, their first studio album in June, and their first official photobook in August.
+The label also announced an album fan-signing event for September, leading up to their second solo concert at the Impact Arena on October 18.
+On May 5, LYKN revealed the title of their first studio album, Dusk & Dawn.
+The 12-track album featured four new songs scheduled for consecutive release.
+They also added six additional stops to their itinerary, including Macau, Ho Chi Minh City, Bengaluru, Delhi, Los Angeles, and Manila, renaming the venture the LYKN Unleashed Tour.
+The following day, they announced "First Sight" as the album's seventh track, releasing the single and its music video starring Rachanun Mahawan on May 14.
+On June 20, LYKN added Mexico City and New York City to the schedule, upgrading the venture into the LYKN Unleashed World Tour.
+A few days later, the group introduced "Drip" as the album's eighth track.
+Produced by UrboyTJ, the song was released alongside a music video starring Jittanan Sirisamrit on July 4.

-On August 13, LYKN announced that their second concert would have the same name as their first album and the show would be extended to two days.
-Tickets went on sale on August 30, and all 24,000 tickets for the two shows at Impact Arena were sold out shortly after being released.
-Three days before the ticket sales, they released the ninth track "Foreground" with its music video starring Pathitta Pornchumroenrut and Thanachai Sakchaicharoenkul.

-On September 5, GMMTV announced that the American leg of the concert tour has been postponed due to visa issues, and all three shows have been moved to March 2026.
-On September 24, the group held a fan signing event to commemorate the album's release.
-The album was officially released on October 14 through streaming and digital download, along with its tenth track "Feel Like Me".
-The track featuring Thai rapper SMEW, the winner of The Rapper 2021.
+On August 13, LYKN announced that their second concert would share its title with their first album, Dusk & Dawn, and expand into a two-day event.
+Tickets went on sale on August 30, with all 24,000 seats for the two Impact Arena shows selling out shortly after release.
+Three days prior, they released the ninth track "Foreground", along with a music video starring Pathitta Pornchumroenrut and Thanachai Sakchaicharoenkul.
+On September 5, GMMTV announced that the American leg of the tour had been postponed due to visa issues, with the three shows rescheduled to March 2026.
+Later that month, on September 24, the group held a fan-signing event to promote the album prior to its digital release on October 14, alongside its tenth track "Feel Like Me", which featured Thai rapper SMEW, the winner of The Rapper 2021.